ngokul3/Transformer/README.md

    Battle3: All dead

+## How to run this app -

+Open Transformers.xcworkspace since there are dependencies.
+Run the app.

 ## How can we improve this app -

 1) The statistics of the battle can be persisted.
 The total history of battle information can be on a different controller from Results.